Chinese in San Francisco Anxious for Information

 GONZALES: News of the quake's aftermath has spread quickly through e-mails and blogs.
 Immediately after hearing news of the quake, Charles Mu jumped into action.
 He's the president of the Northern California Sichuan Folks Association, yet another organization raising money.

-Mr. CHARLES MU (President, Northern Carolina Sichuan Folks Association): Oh, it's overwhelming.
+CHARLES MU: Oh, it's overwhelming.
 And like in the last couple of days my phones are jammed and calling and people are trying to find the way to donate, to send money back.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.